ShamaKolhar/AsymMirai_Uncertainty-Quantification/AsymMirai/AsymMirai-master/README.md

-# Readme for "AsymMirai: Interpretable Breast Cancer Risk Prediction from Mammograms"
+# AsymMirai: Interpretable Breast Cancer Risk Prediction from Mammograms

 # Introduction
 This repository was used to develop AsymMirai.